LeadVenture-Corp-Marketing/LV-Analytics/README.md

+# LeadVenture Analytics Events for Non-WP sites
+The purpose of this repo is to create a mapping of URLs and Content Groups or Conversion Groups for Non-WP sites.
+The CSV files in this repo are being used in GTM containers of the following sites.
+* Dealer Spike
+* Dealer Car Search
+* Frazer
+* Net Driven
+* IRV
+* ARI
+* LeadVenture
+* TCS

-# Adding a New Group of Conversions
+## Adding a New Group of Conversions

 To add a new group of conversions, follow these steps.
 This guide assumes you're adding a new group named `content`.